 |EKU President Dr. David McFaddin||Dr. Dannie Moore||Dr. Ogechi Anyanwu|

-In a special Homecoming Week event, EKU Alumni Engagement and the Office of the Vice President Strategic Initiatives and Chief Diversity, Equity, and Inclusion Officer will co-sponsor an edition of the EKU Libraries’ “Postcards to Hashtags” series.
-A panel of EKU alumni through the decades and students from the classes of 2020-21 will share their experiences and reflections of the civil rights movements and race relations at EKU from the past through the present.
+In a special Homecoming Week event, EKU Alumni Engagement and the Office of the Vice President Strategic Initiatives and Chief Diversity, Equity, and Inclusion Officer co-sponsored an edition of the EKU Libraries’ “Postcards to Hashtags” series.
+A panel of EKU alumni through the decades and students from the classes of 2020-21 shared their experiences and reflections of the civil rights movements and race relations at EKU from the past through the present.
 What can modern activists and movements learn from prior generations?
 How has the fight for equality and inclusion evolved through the years?
 What is the black experience like at EKU then and now?
-These and other questions will be the topic of this timely and enriching conversation.
-Please register to attend, submit questions, and a link to view the live virtual event will be provided.

 Eyouel Gebeyehu Mekonnen '21